Why careful valuation matters in this situation

 - Provide a short case description and context

-- Clarify objective, time horizon, and available documentation
+- Clarify objective, timing, and available documentation

 - Agree on a suitable scope and practical approach